TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Propagating sounds from the mode logic
+	-

 - Mode vars gui
 	- Can set the current one, resetting the cosmos